How to apply for citizenship

 - You must study and learn about the United States government, economy, and history so that you can pass the Civics exam.

 - You must be able to read, write, speak and listen in English.
-There are some exceptions for elderly individuals who have lived in the United States for a long time.
-Y0u can read about the exceptions here.
+There are some exceptions for disabled people or people over 50 who have lived in the United States for a long time.

-- We recommend you look at this eligibility document from the United States Government and take the quiz to see if you are eligible to apply for citizenship.
+Fill in the worksheet to see if you are eligible to apply for citizenship.

 How to apply for citizenship

-1. The first step is to complete the N-400.
+1. The first step is to complete the form N-400.
 You have to include many papers with the application and you also have to pay the fee.
 Here is a link to the things you need to include when you mail your N-400 application.
 You have to include two passport photos with your application.
 Remember to write your “A-number” on the back of these photos.
 Some people can apply for a fee waiver so you do not have to pay the fee.
-If you are filling out your paperwork without a lawyer, here is a free website, CitizenshipWorks.org, that you can use to complete your application.
+If you are filling out your paperwork without a lawyer, the free website CitizenshipWorks.org will help you to complete your application.
 They will review it to see if you have any problems.

 3. Complete your biometric screening.
 This is a security check.
 You will be asked to go to an office at a certain day and time.
 Make sure to go to this appointment and to arrive on time!
 At the appointment, they will take your fingerprints.
 This means they will stamp your fingerprints and run the picture through a system to make sure you are not a criminal.